 Statistical inference is indeed critically important.
 But only as much as every other part of research.
 Scientific discovery is not an additive process, in which sin in one part can be atoned by virtue in another.
 Everything interacts.
 So equally when science works as intended as when it does not, every part of the process deserves attention.
-(McElreath, 2020a, p.
-553)
+(McElreath, 2015, p.
+441)

 In this final chapter, there are no models for us to fit and no figures for use to reimagine.
 McElreath took the opportunity to comment more broadly on the scientific process.
 He made a handful of great points, some of which I’ll quote in a bit.
 But for the bulk of this chapter, I’d like to take the opportunity to pass on a few of my own insights about workflow.
 I hope they’re of use.

 I first started using R in the winter of 2015/2016.
 Right from the start, I learned how to code from within the RStudio environment.
 But within RStudio I was using simple scripts.
 No longer.
-I now use R Notebooks for just about everything, including my scientific projects, this bookdown-powered ebook, and even my academic webpage and blog.
-Nathan Stephens wrote a nice blog post, Why I love R Notebooks.
+I now use R Notebooks for just about everything, including my scientific projects, this bookdown project, and even my academic webpage and blog.
+Nathan Stephens wrote a nice blog on Why I love R Notebooks.
 I agree.
 This has fundamentally changed my workflow as a scientist.
 I only wish I’d learned about this before starting my dissertation project.
 So it goes…

 Do yourself a favor, adopt R Notebooks into your workflow.
 Do it today.
 If you prefer to learn with videos, here’s a nice intro by Kristine Yu and another one by JJ Allaire.
 Try it out for like one afternoon and you’ll be hooked.

 15.2 Save your model fits

 It’s embarrassing how long it took for this to dawn on me.